nextflow-io/training/docs/hello_nextflow/03_hello_containers.md

               ||     ||
 ```

-### 3.4.
+### 2.4.
 Explore how Nextflow launched the containerized task

 Let's take a look at the task directory for one of the cowsay tasks to see how Nextflow works with containers under the hood.

 Check your the output form your `nextflow run` command to find the task ID for the `cowsay` process.
-Then checkout the task directory for that task.
+Then check out the task directory for that task.

 ```bash
 tree -a work/8c/738ac55b80e7b6170aa84a68412454